nhipqnguyen/Practice/technical_interview.md

 - Alternative Hypothesis
   - It states that there is some relation between the predictor and outcome variables in the population.
 It is denoted by H1.
   - Example: There could be an association between a patient’s BMI and diabetes.

+33. What do you mean by data visualization?
+- The term data visualization refers to a graphical representation of information and data.
+Data visualization tools enable users to easily see and understand trends, outliers, and patterns in data through the use of visual elements like charts, graphs, and maps.
+Data can be viewed and analyzed in a smarter way, and it can be converted into diagrams and charts with the use of this technology.

+34. How does data visualization help you?
+- Data visualization has grown rapidly in popularity due to its ease of viewing and understanding complex data in the form of charts and graphs.
+In addition to providing data in a format that is easier to understand, it highlights trends and outliers.
+The best visualizations illuminate meaningful information while removing noise from data.

+35. Explain a hash table.
+- Hash tables are usually defined as data structures that store data in an associative manner.
+In this, data is generally stored in array format, which allows each data value to have a unique index value.
+Using the hash technique, a hash table generates an index into an array of slots from which we can retrieve the desired value.

+36. What do you mean by collisions in a hash table?
+Explain the ways to avoid it.
+- Hash table collisions are typically caused when two keys have the same index.
+Collisions, thus, result in a problem because two elements cannot share the same slot in an array.
+The following methods can be used to avoid such hash collisions:
+- Separate chaining technique: This method involves storing numerous items hashing to a common slot using the data structure.
+Open addressing technique: This technique locates unfilled slots and stores the item in the first unfilled slot it finds.